rgambord/c99-doc/doc/sections/13/9/6/6/index.rst

          return result;
     }

-The round functions may, but are not required to, raise the ''inexact'' floating-point exception for non-integer numeric arguments, as this implementation does.
+The round functions may, but are not required to, raise the "inexact" floating-point exception for non-integer numeric arguments, as this implementation does.